stefanovic80/geompy/README.md

 `who`

-command shows the list of all the available python variables and classes
+command shows the list of all the available python variables

 ![Alt Text](pictures/who.png)

-as can be seen from the previous picture in analyticGeometry, among many ipython variables (np, plt, etc.), there are some having the some name as some of the most typical geometrical loci
+among them, there are some having the some name as some of the most typical geometrical loci

 ### - [point](#draw-a-point)1